lachlanmcdonald/magicavoxel-shaders/README.md

 ## Installation

-Install by copying the files into the `shader` directory inside your MagicaVoxel installation.
+Install these shaders by copying the files from the `shader` directory in this project into the `shader` directory of your MagicaVoxel installation.

 ## Shaders